cecat/UtilityWatchMQTT/README.md

 ## Change log

-12-October-2020

-This code monitors home utilities (sump pump, hvac, water heater) using a Particle Photon.
+*12-October-2020:* Monitor home utilities (sump pump, hvac, water heater...) using a Particle Photon.
-It uses MQTT to send data to Home Assistant.
+It uses MQTT to send data to HASS.
 Using QoS=0 (i.e., none) is simplest and seems to work fine unless you are trying to send from a cellular-connected Electron with weak signal (where I've had a bit of trouble with lost messages).